Maluri station: KTM Ampang branch line

-The alignment of the LRT Ampang Line at this location uses the alignment of the old Federated Malay States Railways tracks which ran from Ampang Junction, where the Ampang branch line left the West Coast Main Line (between today's Chan Sow Lin LRT station and Miharja LRT station) to head to the branch line terminus at Ampang town (where today's Ampang Line depot and Ampang LRT station is located).
+The alignment of the LRT Ampang Line at this location uses the alignment of the old Federated Malay States Railways (FMSR) tracks which ran from Ampang Junction, where the Ampang branch line left the main West Coast Line (between today's and stations) to head to the terminus of the branch line at Ampang town (where today's Ampang Line depot and station, the terminus of the LRT Ampang Line is located).

 This branch line was opened on 1 May 1914 and was mostly to cater to the tin mines in the Ampang area.
 However, no railway station is known to have existed at this location during this period.

-The tracks crossed Jalan Cheras as a level crossing until the alignment was converted for the construction of the LRT in the 1990s where a railway bridge was built over the road.
+The tracks crossed Jalan Cheras as a level crossing until the alignment was converted to an elevated rail line for the construction of the LRT in the 1990s where a railway bridge was built over the road.